Forde-Yard Dash: Grading Teams’ First Season In New Conferences

 Not everyone has waltzed into new conferences and succeeded.
 Some have walked into a shovel to the face.
 Those report cards are less glowing:

-Oklahoma Sooners (17).
-Realignment grade: D+.
+Oklahoma Sooners (16).
+Realignment grade: D plus.
 New league: SEC.
 Old league: Big 12.
 Prior to stunning the Alabama Crimson Tide on Saturday, this grade would have been an F. That big victory puts a slight sheen on a blight of a season, wherein Oklahoma has gone 2–5 in league play (admittedly against a brutal schedule).
 The Sooners have literally dropped the ball on realignment, ranking last nationally with 14 lost fumbles.

 Brent Venables fired his offensive coordinator and has changed starting quarterbacks twice.
 The Sooners would be wise to get into the portal to improve that position in December, and need to make a great hire at the coordinator level.

-USC Trojans (18).
-Realignment grade: C-.
+USC Trojans (17).
+Realignment grade: C minus.
 New league: Big Ten.
 Old league: Pac-12.
 Life after Heisman Trophy winner Caleb Williams was always going to be a little different, but USC sitting at 6–5 is a cold slap in the face.
 The Trojans are winless outside Southern California, failing to hold fourth-quarter leads in all five losses.

 Riley has to take inventory of his entire program to figure out why returns have declined in each of his three seasons at USC.
 He’s being paid way too much money to be mediocre at a place like this.

-Utah Utes (19).
-Realignment grade: C-.
+Utah Utes (18).
+Realignment grade: C minus.
 New league: Big 12.
 Old league: Pac-12.
 An appalling run of quarterback injuries certainly explains part of this bleak season, but a seven-game losing streak in a wide-open league runs deeper than that.
 Utah has just misplaced its longtime winning formula, finding ways to lose where it so often found ways to win.

 If this is it for 65-year-old Kyle Whittingham, he’s had a great run.
 But this would be a hard season to go out on.

-Stanford Cardinal (20).
-Realignment grade: C+.
+Stanford Cardinal (19).
+Realignment grade: C plus.
 New league: ACC.
 Old league: Pac-12.
 Little was expected from Stanford in its ACC debut season, and indeed little has been delivered.
 Yet in finishing 2–6, the Cardinal somehow managed to record dramatic upsets of two upper-division teams—the Louisville Cardinals and Syracuse Orange.
 Stanford beat them both with walk-off field goals in improbable fashion.
 That at least gives Troy Taylor something to build on in 2025, his third season on the job.

 Washington Huskies.
 Realignment grade: C. New league: Big Ten.
 Old league: Pac-12.
 Late coaching change: Jedd Fisch was hired to replace Kalen DeBoer, who left in mid-January for the thankless task of replacing Nick Saban.
 Fisch took over a program that went to the national championship game last season but lost nearly everything, so expectations were limited.
 Washington has been a home hero and road zero, going 4–0 in league play in Husky Stadium and 0–4 away.
 Better times should be ahead.